wombleton/gitlaw-nz/acts/P/Parliamentary Service Act 2000.md

 #### Review committee

-##### 20 Establishment of committee to review appropriations
+##### 20 Establishment of committee to review annual appropriations

-*   (1) The Speaker may from time to time, and must at least once during the term of each Parliament, establish a review committee of up to 3 persons to review the amounts of money appropriated by Parliament for the following purposes:
+*   (1) The Speaker may from time to time, and must at least once during every term of Parliament, establish a review committee of up to 3 persons to review the amounts of money appropriated in Appropriation Acts for the following purposes:

-    *   (a) administrative and support services provided to the House of Representatives and to members of Parliament:
+    *   (a) administrative and support services provided to support the parliamentary operations of members of Parliament, parties, and qualifying electoral candidates:

-    *   (b) funding entitlements for parliamentary purposes.
+    *   (b) communications services provided to members of Parliament and qualifying electoral candidates:

+    *   (c) party and member support funding.

     (2) No person appointed to the review committee may be a member of Parliament or an officer or employee of the Parliamentary Service.